-The tragic event at Seattle Pacific University astounded Queen Anne residents, the Christian university maintains a generally quiet and peaceful place in the community’s mind.
-The school’s low profile hides the fact that it is one of Seattle’s oldest institutions of higher learning.
+The tragic event at Seattle Pacific University astounded Queen Anne residents.
+The Christian university maintains a generally quiet and peaceful place in the community’s mind.
+The school’s low profile hides the fact that it is one of Seattle’s oldest institutions of higher learning — established in 1891.
 SPU is typical of so many seminaries associated with a church and established for the elementary education of congregation children.
 In fact, Nils Peterson, a member of the Free Methodist Church with which the university is still associated, donated the land for the school as a place for his children.
-Today Peterson’s farm which originally tumbled down the northern side of Queen Anne is mostly intact and now known as Mount Pleasant Cemetery.
+Today Peterson’s farm, which originally tumbled down the northern side of Queen Anne, is mostly intact and now known as Mount Pleasant Cemetery.

 It may surprise Queen Anne residents to learn that Otto Miller Hall, the site of the June 5, 2014 shooting, is actually a significantly remodeled building that from 1912 on played a serious role in the history of Ross and public transit in Seattle.
 Ross was the little town or nascent neighborhood at the base of Third Avenue West on the Outlet, the little stream that drained Lake Union to Salmon Bay.
 In 1912, Seattle completed the first leg of the city-owned Municipal Railway.
 It ran over Dexter Avenue from downtown and headed west on Nickerson from the Fremont Bridge to a turnaround at 13th Avenue West.
 It is no wonder Nickerson is such a wide street.